spring-projects/spring-boot/spring-boot-tools/spring-boot-gradle-plugin/README.md

 $ gradle bootRun
 ```

+Running this way makes your static classpath resources (i.e. in
+`src/main/resources` by default) reloadable in the live application,
+which can be helpful at development time.

 ### Repackage configuration
 The gradle plugin automatically extends your build script DSL with a `springBoot` element
 for configuration.
 Simply set the appropriate properties as you would any other gradle